bmarwell/twitter-tierkreiszeichenbot/README.md

 be able to address leap days and leap seconds.
 Keep your java installation up to date for this.

+### Property `user.language` (highly recommended)

+  * optional, but highly recommended
+  * Defaults to: Your system language / en.
+  * Type: String (iso2 language code)
+  * Via: JVM-Arg (`-Duser.language=de`)

+This property can only be set via jvm arg, as the application ONLY relies on `Locale.getDefault()`.
+The idea is not to introduce spring dependencies on modules which would otherwise not neet spring dependencies.

+If you don't set your locale, it will default to your system language.
+If no translation for this language is available, it will fall back to english.

 ### Properties for cron expressions

   * `twitter.scheduler.daily.cron`\